GeekTrainer/learn-django/Module4/Module4_Unit5.md

 {% endblock %}
 ```

 From the first line of code you can see this template will now extend the main page **index.html**.
 For this new page it will override the `title` and also the `content` block with the spotlighted dogs information and image.
 Also, since we did not need to change or add anything to the site navigation the `sidebar` block was not included.

 When working with child templates and extending content from the parent be aware of the following:

-- When using **extends** it needs to be the first template tag in order to work correctly.
+- When using `extends` it needs to be the first template tag in order to work correctly.
 - Child templates don't have to use all of the parent blocks.
 - If you start duplicating content across multiple templates then consider adding it to the parent as a block.

-## Using the **block.super** variable
+## Using the block.super variable

 While it is extremely helpful to override data from the parent template, what happens if we would like to keep some of the content from the parent page?
-In order to do that just add a `{{ block.super}}` variable to our child template.
+In order to do that just add a `{{ block.super }}` variable to our child template.

 ```html
 {% block sidebar %}